 Chapter 4 covers linear systems and matrices with an emphasis on using row operations and Gauss-Jordan elimination to solve systems and to find matrix inverses.
 This chapter also contains numerous applications of mathematical modeling using systems and matrices.
-To assist students in formulating solutions, all answers at the back of the book for application exercises in Sections 4.3, 4.5, and the chapter Review Exercises contain both the mathematical model and its solution.
+To assist students in formulating solutions, all answers at the xii PREFACE back of the book for application exercises in Sections 4.3, 4.5, and the chapter Review Exercises contain both the mathematical model and its solution.
 The row operations discussed in Sections 4.2 and 4.3 are required for the simplex method in Chapter 6.
-Matrix multiplication, matrix inverses, and systems of equations are required for Markov chains in Chapter 9.
+Matrix multiplication, matrix inverses, and systems of equations are required for Markov chains in Chapter 15.

 Chapters 5 and 6 provide a broad and flexible coverage of linear programming.
 Chapter 5 covers two-variable graphing techniques.
 Instructors who wish to emphasize linear programming techniques can cover the basic simplex method in Sections 6.1 and 6.2 and then discuss either or both of the following: the dual method (Section 6.3) and the big M method (Section 6.4).
 Those who want to emphasize modeling can discuss the formation of the mathematical model for any of the application examples in Sections 6.2-6.4, and either omit the solution or use software to find the solution.
 To facilitate this approach, all answers at the back of the book for application exercises in Sections 6.2-6.4 and the chapter Review Exercises contain both the mathematical model and its solution.
-The simplex and dual solution methods are required for portions of Chapter 11.